Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/database-diagrams.md

 ```

 The activeBackground and activePetClothing attributes act as references directly to their specific assets.
 The lists in inventory is an array of references to their specific assets.
 This is so an inventory can contain multiple of references, such as an inventory containing more than one type of background asset.

-## CloudKit Database Design, Shop

-The application's shop page retrieves the images from the database, stores, and displays them.
-The user does not manipulate this relevant data.
-It is used for the application to retrieve assets needed for the shop and to make loading assets with relevant values easier for development.

 ## CoreData Database Design